nol166/JS-Closures/README.md

 ## Hints

-* How can we use the comments inside `index.js` to guide us in what our inner function should return?
+* How can we use the comments inside `index.js` to guide us as to what our inner function should return?

-* What kind of function is one that creates other functions?
+* What kind of function is able to create other functions?

 ## Bonus